You: You are thinking about becoming a virtual life coach, or an online life coach.

 And, you don’t have to record anything – it’s up to you if you think having the recording will serve your client.

-If you are doing group coaching, you should *probably* get on video sometimes because it’s 2021. 🙂
+If you are doing group coaching, you should *probably* get on video sometimes because it’s the 21st century. 🙂

 But actually – you have three options: